benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/5-Order Manager workflow/_index.en.md

 1. Go to the Step Functions console.
 From the AWS Management Console, select *Services* then select Step Functions under *Application Integration*. **Make sure your region is correct**.

-2. Select *State machines* from the left panel, then choose *OrderProcessorWorkflow*.
+2. Select *State machines* from the left panel, then choose *OrderManagerWorkflow*.
 Choose *Start execution*.

 ![The Order manager workflow](../images/se-mod3-events5-1.png)